failk8s-packages/failk8s-repo/README.md

    ```
    NOTE: This will create a `develop` version of the repository.
 3. When you're fine, release the repository, and version properly (use `git flow release <VERSION>`).
-   Generate all teh descriptors and packages in the OCI registry.
+   Generate all the descriptors and packages in the OCI registry.
    ```
-   ./update.sh package-all --release
+   ./hack/push.sh
    ```
 4. Get ready for next version